sequence-dev/sequence/README.rst

 *Sequence*'s top-level folder (the one that contains *setup.py*) to install *Sequence* into the current environment::

-  $ pip install -e . --pre
+  $ pip install -e .

 Input Files
 -----------